valory-xyz/open-autonomy/docs/demos/hello_world_demo.md

 </figure>

 ## Running the demo
-Before running the demo, ensure that your machine satisfies the [framework requirements](../guides/set_up.md#requirements) and that you have followed the [setup instructions](../guides/set_up.md#setup).
-As a result you should have a Pipenv workspace folder.

-Running the Hello World service demo is demonstrated in the [quick start](../guides/quick_start.md) guide.
-Therefore, you just need to follow the instructions therein to run the demo.
+You can find the instructions on how to run the Hello World service demo in the [quick start](../guides/quick_start.md) guide.

 ## Details of the demo

 The functionality of the service is extremely simple.
 Namely, each agent will output (at different times) the following message to its local console:
 ```
 Agent [name] (address [address]) in period [period_num] says: HELLO_WORLD!
 ```

-The execution timeline is divided into periods, and within each period, *only one designated agent will print the `HELLO_WORLD!` message*.
+The execution timeline is divided into *periods*, and within each period, only a nominated agent (keeper) will print the `HELLO_WORLD!` message.
 The other agents will just print a neutral face `:|`.

+!!! info

-In the context of agent services, you cam think of a *period* as an interval where the service executes an iteration of its intended functionality (e.g., checking some price on a market, execute an investment strategy, or in this demo, printing a message).
+    In the context of agent services, you can think of a *period* as an interval where the service executes an iteration of its intended functionality (e.g., checking some price on a market, execute an investment strategy, or in this demo, printing a message).

-Recall that agents are coordinated through the *consensus gadget* (i.e., the consensus gadget nodes + the consensus gadget network).
-For clarity, we will be using the simplified architecture diagram depicted below.
+Recall that agents are coordinated through the *consensus gadget*.
+For clarity, we will be using a simplified diagram below, where aggregate all the consensus gadget infrastructure (the consensus gadget nodes plus the consensus gadget network) in a single green box.

 <figure markdown>
 ![](../images/hello_world_demo_architecture_simplified.svg){align="center"}